RTK-AE/rtk-ae.github.io/index.md

 # Mission

-Infinite Technology ∞ is a non-profit based, non-commercial open-source software foundation established in 2018.
+RTK.ae ⌘ is an RTK Drone Environment Surveying organization operating in UAE, established in 2019.

-Our mission is to streamline Web and Mobile app development by standardizing and systemizing the primary infrastructure
+[RTK](https://en.wikipedia.org/wiki/Real-time_kinematic) is a navigation technique allowing to achieve centimeter precision of an object or landscape on a map.

-components:
+Our mission is to provide services, using RTK drones and Artificial Intelligence for collecting and analyzing data:

-* Logging
+* Environmental and ecological monitoring, mapping and timelapse:
-* Code automation and transformation
+  * Sand dune migration
-* Messaging
+  * Desert temperature
-* User login & API Security
+  * Gulf air temperature
-* HATEOAS (HAL) Frontend SDK
+  * Gulf wind map

 # Projects